mikkopatama/eugenefont/README.md

 The primary creator of the font is Mikko Patama.
 [Buy me a coffee](https://buymeacoffee.com/mikkopatama) if you wish to support this project.

-Current glyph count: 271
+Current glyph count: 371
+Target: ~500 glyphs

-> **Version 0.51 — work in progress.** Glyphs not yet redesigned in Eugene fall back to [Bravura](https://github.com/steinbergmedia/bravura) by Steinberg Media Technologies GmbH.
+> **Version 0.6 — work in progress.** Glyphs not yet redesigned in Eugene fall back to [Bravura](https://github.com/steinbergmedia/bravura) by Steinberg Media Technologies GmbH.
 > Glyph coverage will expand in future releases.
 All original glyphs are designed against first-edition scans from the Bibliothèque nationale de France (Gallica).